 PAUL MITCHELL THE SCHOOL will accept transfer hours from other schools based on an evaluation of the student's comprehension of the course material.
-A maximum of 1400 hours will be accepted for students who transfer from another school; all transfer students must attend a minimum of 400 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
-Transfer hours must be approved by the Nevada State Board of Cosmetology.
-PAUL MITCHELL THE SCHOOL does not accept transfer hours for the provisional instructor program.
+A maximum of 1200 hours will be accepted for cosmetology/barbering students and 600 hours will be accepted for barbering students who transfer from another school; all transfer students must attend a minimum of 400 hours at PAUL MITCHELL THE SCHOOL, to obtain the Paul Mitchell culture and educational program.
+If transferring from another Paul Mitchell school all transfer hours will be accepted.
+PAUL MITCHELI THE SCHOOL does not accept transfer students for the 1000 hour instructor program.

-The cost for transfer students is \$12.00 per hour attended at PAUL MITCHELL THE SCHOOL; this does not include the cost of a complete and current Paul Mitchell student kit.
+The cost for transfer cosmetology/barbering students is \$10.00 per hour; the cost for transfer barbering students is \$8.00 per hour attended at PAUL MITCHELL THE SCHOOL.
+This does not include the cost of a complete and current Paul Mitchell student kit.